 There are so many iterations of fish curry, you might get lost figuring out which is the best to try first.
-This traditional fish curry recipe is made with whole paanch phoran seeds and has a bit of a kick with its red chilies.
-The ingredients used to make it show a mix of both eastern and northern Indian culinary influences, so it's a good place to start before graduating to regional specialties like Goan or Mangalorean fish curries.
+This traditional fish curry recipe is made with whole paanch phoran seeds and gets a bit of a kick from red chilies.
+The ingredients used here show a mix of both eastern and northern Indian culinary influences, so it's a good place to start before graduating to regional specialties like Goan or Mangalorean fish curries.
 Serve it on a bed of hot plain boiled rice.

-- 2 pounds (1 kilogram) fish cut into 1" thick slices (this curry tastes best with Rohu but you can use any fish with firm white flesh)
+- 2 pounds/1 kilogram fish cut into 1 inch thick slices (this curry tastes best with rohu, but you can use any fish with firm, white flesh)

 - 1 tablespoon mustard seeds

 - 1 teaspoon paanch phoran seeds

 - 1 large onion, ground to a paste

 - 1 tablespoon ginger paste